apache/predictionio/docs/manual/source/demo/tapster.html.md

 ![Event Server](/images/demo/tapster/pio-eventserver.png)

-INFO: You can check the status of Apache PredictionIO (incubating) at any time by running: `$ pio status`
+INFO: You can check the status of Apache PredictionIO at any time by running: `$ pio status`

 ALERT: If your laptop goes to sleep you might manually need to restart HBase with: